kbrbe/request-isni/README.md

 Instead of providing the URL via commandline parameter, you can also create a `.env` file with the following content: `ISNI_ATOM_URL=https://isni-m.oclc.org:/ATOM/isni?`.

+## Software tests

+Functions in `lib.py` contain doctests, additionally there is an overal testfile `test_request_isni.py` to test the scrtip `request_isni.py`.
+The code coverage can be computed by executing `coverage run test_request_isni.py` from within the `request_isni` directory.
+Afterwards a report can be generated with `coverage html`.

 ## License

 The license of this software was chosen using https://ufal.github.io/public-license-selector and based on licenses of software libraries used by this repo: